sws2apps/lmm-oa-sws/README.md

 ![GitHub package.json version (branch)](https://img.shields.io/github/package-json/v/sws2apps/lmm-oa-sws/alpha)

 LMM-OA is a web application that will allow you to schedule students assignment for Midweek Meeting for Jehovah’s Witnesses.
+Currently, it is still under its initial development phase.
+If you want to test it, please visit [https://dev-lmm-oa-sws.web.app](https://dev-lmm-oa-sws.web.app).

 ## Who should use LMM-OA?